-1. The Fountains
+1. Visit the Fountains

 My kids are fascinated with fountains wherever we go whether it’s dipping their fingers in or tossing coins to make a wish.
 Rome has 280 fountains that can entertain kids of all ages.
-Of course, the most popular is the Trevi Fountain.
-We saw plenty of families tossing coins into the air to ensure their safe return to Rome.

 These fountains were both rich in history and art.
 Some of them contained sculptures by famous artists like Bernini.
 It can even be a wonderful lesson in art history for kids.
-You can walk throughout the Eternal City and you’d be sure to pass by some of these beautiful fountains.
-These were works of art that should be seen during the day and at night.

-2. Piazzas/City Squares
+2. Hang out at Piazzas/City Squares

-Rome’s other main attractions are its many piazzas or public city squares.
-They have long been considered the city’s “center of life”.
 They’re the sites of outdoor cafes, restaurants, fountains and stores but also boast a lot of history.
 We found them filled with activity and energy during the day and a relaxing, serene atmosphere at night.

-The piazzas were hubs for locals and tourists and great places to catch street entertainers or watch artists paint.
-Our favorite was Piazza Navona which I think is the most beautiful of the squares we visited.
 It had three marvelous fountains including the Fountain of Four Rivers and an obelisk in the center.
 One of the great things about the pedestrian squares is that kids are able to wander around and play in the wide open spaces.

-3. Villa Borghese Gardens
+3. Roam Around Villa Borghese Gardens

 Rome’s parks aren’t as well-known as its churches and fountains but there is a family-friendly one definitely worth exploring.
 Villa Borghese is Rome’s large public park and its version of central park.
-Located near the Spanish Steps, the park has an artificial lake, botanical garden, ampitheater, fountains, temples, sculptures and some museums (fees apply).

 There are enough activities here to keep kids busy but also a perfect place to have a picnic and relax away from Rome’s hustle and bustle.
 This was originally a vineyard but also the site of the 1911 World Exposition where some of the pavilions still stand.
 The Museo e Galleria Borghese which contains some great works of art from renowned masters is located here.

 It’s no surprise to find hundreds of churches throughout Rome having the Vatican City, the seat of the Roman Catholic Church, within its city limits.
 While churches aren’t the most ideal places for kids, wandering through many of them is like visiting art and history museums.
-I think I’ve taken my kids to enough European churches that they actually like visiting them for their stained glass windows, relics, paintings and sculptures.

-One church that should not be missed is St. Peter’s Basilica.
 It is worth spending some time inside this extraordinary church with the world’s largest dome.
-It is filled with art masterpieces like Michelangelo’s Pieta, marvelous architecture, history and amazing mosaics.
-If you’re Catholics, it is an amazing experience to attend mass here and listen to the choir.
-Its incredible interior is one of the most beautiful we’ve ever seen.
+The church is filled with art masterpieces like Michelangelo’s Pieta, marvelous architecture, history and amazing mosaics.

 One of the best ways to see Rome is by walking and you’re bound to come across a church.
 I couldn’t seem to pass by one without stopping to look inside.
 Some may charge an entry fee but many of the churches are free to enter.
-Just be sure to remind the kids to be in their best behavior inside and dress appropriately out of respect or you could be denied entry.
-Shoulders must be covered; no shorts and dresses should be at least to the knee.

-5. Ancient Roman Ruins
+5. Explore Ancient Roman Ruins

 The city’s historic center is filled with ruins from Ancient Rome.
 It’s impossible to drive or walk around the city and not see them.
 They’re great lessons in architecture, archaeology and history and kids will marvel at these ruins.